marioroy/mce-perl/README.md

 Copyright (C) 2012-2015 by Mario E. Roy <marioeroy AT gmail DOT com>

-This program is free software; you can redistribute it and/or modify it under the terms of either:
+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself:

         a) the GNU General Public License as published by the Free Software Foundation; either version 1, or (at your option) any